 Observe the Canopy

 Most tree species should have their canopy intact (healthy leaves and branches) in the summer and spring.
-If the tree canopy is dry, browned in the wrong season, then it could be a big sign that the tree is either dying or dead and should be checked by a qualified arborist.
+If the tree canopy is dry, or brown in the wrong season, then it could be a big sign that the tree is either dying or dead and should be checked by a qualified arborist.
 Mature trees have a predictable growing and shedding pattern and it’s usually easy to tell when something is amiss unless there are extraordinary climatic conditions such as long droughts or wildfires.

 Check the Trunk